Xiaoyu-Tong/ReliabilityAwareFCchangeAnalysis/readme.md

 Optimization is achieved by CVQ.m

-demoMain_CVQ.m demonstrates the context of CVQ implementation
+demoMain_CVQ.m demonstrates the context of CVQ implementation.

 ## Contact
 tongxy@stanford.edu